SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </h3>

                     <p>
                       Run the <code>sconfig</code> command and choose option 2 to set the hostname or "Computer Name" of this machine.
 We didn't cover what the hostnames are for these machines when we were creating our documentation, so we're going to set them and add them to the documentation now.
-I'm going to name the DNS server "<strong>lab-dns</strong>", so it's FQDN (Fully Qualified Domain Name) is "lab-dns.lab.test".
+I'm going to name the DNS server "**lab-dns**", so it's FQDN (Fully Qualified Domain Name) is "lab-dns.lab.test".
 Set the computer name to your chosen short name and we'll cover the rest a bit later.
 When you've set the computer name, you'll be prompted to restart.
 You don't need to do this quite yet.
                     </p>

                     <p>